Cursive: Decline of English cursive in the United States

-One of the earliest forms of new technology that caused the decline of handwriting was the invention of the ballpoint pen, patented in 1888 by John Loud.
-Two brothers, László and György Bíró, further developed the pen by changing the design and using different ink that dried quickly.
-Unlike older pen designs, this new invention guaranteed that the ink would not smudge and it no longer required the careful penmanship one.
-After World War II, the ballpoint pen was mass-produced and sold for a cheap price, changing the way people wrote.
-Over time the emphasis of using the style of cursive to write slowly declined, only to be later impacted by other technologies such as the phone, computer, and keyboard.
+Numerous factors have affected the declining use of English cursive in the United States.
+Largely, they have been technologically based, but in the 2000s cultural changes (such as diminished instruction of educators how to teach it) have also contributed to its marginalization.
+However, by the second decade of the 2000s “back to basics“ movements have emerged advocating for its preservation.

+The declining emphasis on using cursive began in the 20th century, first from the introduction of the typewriter and its widespread adoption by the 1920s.
+The post-World War II proliferation of the inexpensive ballpoint pen added convenience to writing by hand and eliminated the flourishes liquid ink and flexible metal tips had allowed.
+In the digital era, the introduction of technologies such as the word processor and personal computer in the 1980s and smartphone in the 2000s have increasingly displaced all forms of handwriting, most significantly cursive.

-Cursive has been in decline throughout the 21st century due to its perceived lack of necessity.
+Cursive has also been in decline throughout the 21st century because it is no longer perceived as necessary.
 The Fairfax Education Association, the largest teachers' union in Fairfax County, Virginia, has called cursive a "dying art".

 On the 2006 SAT, an American university matriculation exam, only 15 percent of the students wrote their essay answers in cursive.
-However, students might be discouraged from using cursive on standardized tests due to exams written in hard-to-read handwriting receiving lower marks, and some graders may have difficulties reading cursive.
-Nevertheless, in 2007, a survey of 200 teachers of first through third grades in all 50 American states, 90 percent of respondents said their schools required the teaching of cursive, but nationwide survey in 2008 found elementary school teachers lacking formal training in teaching handwriting to students.
-Only 12 percent of teachers reported having taken a course in how to teach it.
+However, students might be discouraged from using cursive on standardized tests because they will receive lower marks if their answers are hard to read, and some graders may have difficulties reading cursive.
+Nevertheless, in 2007, a survey of 200 teachers of first through third grades in all 50 American states, 90 percent of respondents said their schools required the teaching of cursive.
+In spite of this mandate, a nationwide survey in 2008 found elementary school teachers lacking formal training in teaching handwriting; only 12 percent reported having taken a course in how to teach it.

-In 2012, the American states of Indiana and Hawaii announced that their schools will no longer be required to teach cursive (but will still be permitted to), and instead will be required to teach "keyboard proficiency".
-Since the nationwide proposal of the Common Core State Standards in 2009, which do not include instruction in cursive, the standards have been adopted by 44 states as of July 2011, all of which have debated whether to augment them with cursive.
+In 2012, the American states of Indiana and Hawaii announced that their schools would no longer be required to teach cursive (but will still be permitted to), and instead will be required to teach "keyboard proficiency".
+Nationwide Common Core State Standards (which do not include instruction in cursive) were proposed in 2009 and had been adopted by 44 states as of July 2011—all of which have debated whether to augment them with cursive."Hawaii No Longer Requires Teaching Cursive In Schools".
+Education.
+The Huffington Post.
+1 August 2011.

-In a 2022 article in The Atlantic, historian and former Harvard University president Drew Gilpin Faust noted that the Generation Z never learned to read and write cursive.